top of page

 Secure attachment is as it sounds, more steady and enduring, and the other three are all considered anxiety-based responses, while presenting differently.

-While few people had the kind of idyllic childhood that produces a perfectly securely attached adult – given we were all raised by human parents who had their own human parents, and the further back the generations we go the less likely we are to encounter such emotionally aware parenting – many adults still have an overall secure attachment style with some tendency towards one or the other anxious styles in conflict, times of uncertainty, or with less relationally-healthy people.
+Few people had the kind of idyllic childhood that produces a perfectly securely attached adult, given we were all raised by human parents who had their own human parents, and the further back the generations we go the less likely we are to encounter such emotionally aware parenting.

 Getting to know the other attachment styles and how they present can be extremely informative for anyone in relationships with other people – meaning all of us.